What happens when cancer treatment ends?

 You and the people close to you have come through a massive challenge.
 But getting over cancer doesn’t happen when you get rid of the disease.

-In fact, it can be hard to work out what ;normal’ is or what that means.
+In fact, it can be hard to work out what ‘normal’ is or what that means.
 That can be exciting, because you can begin again however you want, but it can be confusing too.

 You might have new plans, a new outlook, new priorities.
 You might feel different physically.
 You might simply feel tired and confused.
 Instead of getting back to ‘normal’, you might feel more like finding a new normal.

 Give yourself time and don’t rush to make choices.
 It might help to think about redefining your life, rather than rebuilding it.
+Think about what you want your life to look like now, rather than trying to recreate your exact life before cancer.

 And remember that it’s OK to have bad days.
 You don’t need to pretend to be fine if you’re feeling down.
 As time goes by, chances are you’ll get more used to what your life looks like after treatment.

-Shall I change plans after cancer treatment?
+Should I change my plans after cancer treatment?

 Writing down short or long-term goals can help too.

-• If cancer has affected your body, your energy levels or your emotional state, you might not feel able to follow the plans you used to have.
+If cancer has affected your body, your energy levels or your emotional state, you might not feel able to follow the plans you used to have.
 This can be hard to adjust to, but don’t rush to find a new direction.
 The time will come when you feel ready to think about different opportunities.

-• Maybe you’re thinking about aiming towards a totally new career.
+Maybe you’re thinking about aiming towards a totally new career.
 You might want to work in healthcare after seeing the amazing work your care team does during your cancer treatment (or maybe you never want to set foot in a hospital again).
 Whatever you’re thinking, speaking to a careers adviser can help you figure things out.

-• Maybe you’ve got no idea what you want to do.
+Maybe you’ve got no idea what you want to do.
 That’s nothing to worry about.
 This is a tough time, and no one will blame you for feeling confused.
 (And plenty of people live a happy life without ever really knowing what they want to do).

-Cancer is a life-changer, so it’s not unusual to think about the impact it’s had on you.
+It’s not unusual to think about the impact it’s had on you.
 A lot of people want to know why it happened to them, what it means and what they can learn from it.

 You might feel it’s left you feeling stronger and able to enjoy life more.
 Perhaps you prefer just to accept that it’s happened and move on.
 Or maybe you’re swinging between feeling positively and negatively about what you’ve gone through.